Designedfor kids1

 Touch image for larger view

-Did you know that 50% to 88% of children are not adherent to prescription medication?6
+Did you know that 50% to 88% of children are not adherent to prescription medication?5

-A sweet taste, without dyes or artificial flavors1
+A sweet taste, without artificial flavors or dyes

 Available for as little as $5 for commercially insured patients, with no cards, no coupons, and no calls required*